Challenges in Scaling Agile

 By holding a focused session for understanding these principles, an Agile coach can assist in leading you through the process of achieving a Lean-Agile Mindset.

-7. Not Using the Correct Tools on a Consistent Basis Throughout the Organization
+7. Not Using the Correct Tools Consistently throughout the Organization

 Building silos is a no-no for Agile.
 Organizations frequently employ tools that differ in each area.
 It takes time to acclimatize to new tools, and individuals have become accustomed to the tool they are using.
 This results in a divergence.
 This is the last of the scaling Agile challenges we are going to be talking about in this blog.